 City Council appoints a Citizen Bond Committee to prepare a list of projects to forward to the electorate.
-The bond committee meets on a predetermined periodic basis (every four years) to select projects and the construction of new facilities or additions to existing facilities.
-The provide a recommended list of projects to council.
-City Council establishes a formal debt program for the city and commits to a sustained program of General Obligation debt.
+The bond committee meets on a predetermined periodic basis (every four years) to select projects and establishes a formal debt program for the city and commits to a sustained program of General Obligation debt.